background

 The purpose is to assess if the company’s cash flows can adequately handle existing debt obligations.

-The most common ratio used by lenders and credit analysts is the total debt-to-EBITDA ratio, but there are numerous other variations.
+Lenders and credit analysts most commonly use the total debt-to-EBITDA ratio, but there are numerous other variations.

 Total Debt-to-EBITDA